Medically reviewed by Drugs.com. Last updated on Jun 28, 2020.

 Concerns related to adverse effects:

-• Hypersensitivity: Hypersensitivity reactions, including dyspnea, rash, and urticaria have been reported; reactions may occur days after administration and may be prolonged.
+• Hypersensitivity: Hypersensitivity reactions, including anaphylaxis, angioedema, dyspnea, rash, and urticaria have been reported; reactions may occur days after administration and may be prolonged.
 Discontinue use and initiate appropriate therapy if hypersensitivity reactions occur.

 • Peripheral vascular disease: Patients with history of stroke, intracranial or carotid aneurysm, intracranial hemorrhage, vasospastic angina or Raynaud disease, or clinical evidence of peripheral vascular disease were excluded from cluster headache clinical trials; use with caution in these patients.